A New Version of RefWorks is Available!

 You will not be able to connect via the RefWorks Add-on in Google Docs with your single sign-on password.
 However, you can easily set up an alternate password in RefWorks to use with the Add-on in Google Docs.
 To set the alternate password, login to the new RefWorks.
 In the upper right under your name, select Settings.
 Under Alternate Password, choose “Change password”.
 This will ask you to enter an alternate password for your RefWorks account.

 10. In what browsers can I download the "Save to RefWorks" bookmarklet?

-"Save to RefWorks" will work in Chrome and Safari browsers.
-Currently, it is not consistently compatible with Firefox.
+"Save to RefWorks" will work in Chrome, Firefox, and Safari browsers.

 11. How does sharing work in RefWorks?

 You can create folders with citations/articles in RefWorks and add the emails of those with whom you want to share the folder.
+Those individuals must be able to create a RefWorks account (or have one already).
 You can give an individual one of three permission levels (Read, Annotate, or Modify).

 Read allows other to see your citations and read any attached documents.
 Annotate allows others annotate the documents included in the folder.
 All annotations show on the article from the owner's RefWorks folder.
 Modify allows others to change citation information, add citations, add articles etc.

 You cannot share your folders with non-RefWorks users.
 This is on the road map for the RefWorks vendor (ProQuest) as a future enhancement.